jaredpalmer/backpack/examples/with-ava/README.md

 ## Idea behind the example

-This is an example of how to use the Ava test framework with Backpack.
+This is an example of how to use the AVA test framework with Backpack.

 **Points of Interest:**